 Job came to a crisis when he cried out,

 “With the hearing of the ear, I had heard of You,

 Simon heard; Peter saw.
 Simon obeyed; Peter believed.
 Simon’s father was John; Peter’s father was Jonah, a dove, the emblem of God’s spirit.

 It is a pity that Protestant expositors in their zeal against the Catholics, have tried to rob the name Peter of its true significance.
 Cephas and Peter are equivalents and do not refer to a “loose, rolling stone,” unstable and treacherous.
 They always denote a solid rock, the very best of foundations.
 And Peter is in the foundation of the new Jerusalem.
 True, the present church which is His body is not founded on Peter.
 Paul laid that foundation.
 Peter is a special title of honor bestowed by our Lord in recognition of Peter’s spiritual apprehension, not a nickname given him for his failings.

 We are prepared, then, to see that the first letter was written by “Peter, an apostle,” the second by “Simon Peter, a slave and an apostle.”
 The dominant note in the second letter is service.
 Simon, the obedient slave, subordinates Peter the apostle.
-And is not the whole epistle burdened with the thought of behaviour, deportment, conduct, ser vice?
+And is not the whole epistle burdened with the thought of behavior, deportment, conduct, service?
 It is of vast importance that it be read in this light.